Ragebones/StormCore/README.md

 ## Full Database: We update it every day
 https://mega.nz/#!qwRUUTqJ!RvBFGo03NPjIcRWW5A9IHukt5YYIDrRjHeJlu5szq-A

-## Client for this source can be fount here:
+## Client for this source can be found here:
 https://mega.nz/#!61YSUAqT!NEhx5EJqE5asf3IGRV23VgGOVraB8aQomn7u0sKH2ow

 ## Dbc, Maps, Mmaps and Vmaps can be found here: